 - The company’s technological model is based on enabling creators to deliver 3D content quickly while having fast releases and content iteration on the platform.

-- As of June 2020, the company is not profitable, and it doesn’t generate cash from operations.
+- As of June 2020, the company is not profitable and doesn’t generate cash from operations.
 Unity invests its resources to position itself as a leading 3D platform for content development and, in the future, as a leading “CMS” for AR/VR content development.